quavo19/News-webpage/README.md

 # Email news

-## this is a email news letter i made for a news organization to share to subscribers via email.i helps subscribers to stay updated on current affairs in the tech community.
+## this is a email news letter i made for a news organization to share to subscribers via email.it helps subscribers to stay updated on current affairs in the tech community.

 ## Built With
 - html